woocommerce/woocommerce/readme.txt

 * Fix - Ampersand character properly outputted in plain text emails
 * Fix - Stack the password reset fields on smaller screens
 * Fix - Bulk edit options now reflect on all variations
+* Fix - Prevent notices when country has states but no states are specified in cart
 * Tweak - Added United Arab Emirates Dirham currency
 * Tweak - Enforce a static base for product permalink structures to prevent 404 issues
 * Tweak - Introducing woocommerce_get_username_from_email filter in login processing method